yamiteru/cynic/README.md

 # Cynic

-Tiny (±250 bytes) and simple TS pub/sub library with great focus on performance.
+Tiny and simple TS pub/sub library with great focus on performance.

 ## Concept